 Allows the policy-owner, before an original insurance policy expires, to elect to have a new policy issued that will continue the insurance coverage.
 Conversion may be effected at attained age (premiums based on the age attained at time of conversion) or at original age (premiums based on age at time of original issue).

 Contract that may be converted to a permanent form of insurance without medical examination.

 Decreasing Term Insurance

-Term life insurance on which the face value slowly decreases in scheduled steps from the date the policy comes into force to the date the policy expires, while the premium remains level.
+Term insurance on which the face value slowly decreases in scheduled steps from the date the policy comes into force to the date the policy expires, while the premium remains level.
 The intervals between decreases are usually monthly or annually.

 Disability Income Rider

 A type of health insurance coverage, it provides for the payment of regular, periodic income should the insured become disabled from illness or injury.

 Insurance Company Ratings

 There are five major insurance industry ratings services; A. M. Best, Standard & Poor's, Moody's, Fitch, and Weiss.
 These services provide information on insurance company financial performance, stability, claims paying ability, and more.
 The top ratings are: A. M. Best= A++, Standard & Poor's=AAA, Moody's=AAA, Fitch=AAA, Weiss=A+.
 Generally, IntelliQuote Insurance Services, LLC recommends companies that carry at least an A+ rating from A. M. Best.
 Occasionally, an A- rated company may be quoted if price and company performance justifies the selection.

 Term insurance in which the death benefit increases periodically over the policy's term.
 Usually purchased as a cost of living rider to a whole life policy.